isandeepbansal/javascript/scopes/03-advanced-scope.md

 };
 ```

+👉 You can take advantage of hoisting for function declaration by putting all function executable code at the top of each scope.
+While variable hoisting is not recommended you should declare all variables at the top of the each scope.

 ## Key points to remember

 - Scopes are great way to hide things by using IIFE and block scope.